The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Introduction

 \section{Introduction}

-The continuity of the attractors for small perturbations of semilinear parabolic equations is a fundamental property to understand the qualitative properties present in the model that the equation represents.
-Under small changes in the initial data and parameters, a precise model of differential equations must have the permanence and continuity of bounded solutions defined for all time, in addition some type of proximity or convergence of its solutions it must be proved.
-These topics were covered in several works where conditions were presented to guarantee the existence and continuity of attractors for semigroups generated by solutions of parabolic equations in a infinite dimensional Banach phase space, see for example \cite{A.N.Carvalho2010,haleetall} and \cite{Hale1988}.
-The problem is divided in two step; firstly, to show the continuity of the global attractors; secondly, once continuity is obtained, the question that arises is whether we can estimate it, that is, can we measure how fast the dynamics approach each other under small perturbations?
+The continuity of attractors for small perturbations of semilinear parabolic equations is a fundamental property to understand the qualitative properties present in physical models described by reaction-diffusion equations.
+Under small changes in the initial data and parameters, a precise model of differential equations must have the permanence and continuity of bounded solutions defined for all time.
+In addition, the asymptotic behavior of the solutions at infinite must be understood.
+These topics have been addressed in several works where conditions have been presented to guarantee the existence and continuity of global attractors for semigroups generated by solutions of parabolic equations, see e.g. \cite{Babin1992,A.N.Carvalho2010,haleetall} and \cite{Hale1988}.
+The recent works \cite{Arrieta,Santamaria2014,Santamaria2017,Santamaria2018,Carvalho2010,Lpires1,Carvalho,PPires2024,Pires2021,PR2023} and \cite{Pires2023} have been obtained estimates on the continuity of the dynamics of a one-parameter equation when it converges to a limiting equation.
+In this context, important convergences, such as the permanence of equilibria, local invariant manifolds, and, global attractors have been estimated by a function involving the parameter that appears in the perturbed equation.
+Thus, it has shown that the stability of well behavior perturbations can be measured, in such a way, that the continuity of the problem produces rates of convergence, as fast as the parameters of the perturbed equation converge to the parameter of the limiting unperturbed equation.
+It is important to observe that the above recent papers have just considered one parameter, and except \cite{PPires2024}, they have worked without nonlinear boundary conditions and potentials.

-The answer known as rate of convergence of attractors is a problem which has attracted the attention of many researchers over the last years; see for instance \cite{Babin1992} and the recent works \cite{Arrieta,Santamaria2014,Santamaria2017,Santamaria2018,Carvalho2010,Lpires1} and \cite{Carvalho}.
-These works do not consider nonlinear boundary conditions, to our best knowledge, so a relevant question is how boundary conditions influence the estimates for the continuity of atrartores?